Key points:

 What are the regulatory changes?

-Amended Work Health and Safety (General) Regulations 2022 and Work Health and Safety (Mines) Regulations 2022 take effect from 10 August 2025.
-The amended regs create two new classes of high risk work below.
+Amended Work Health and Safety (General) Regulations 2022 and Work Health and Safety (Mines) Regulations 2022 took effect from 10 August 2025.
+The amended regs created two new classes of high risk work below.

 For non-slewing earthmoving machinery the training requirement is TLILIC0040 Licence to operate a non-slewing mobile crane – CN.